 By Andrew Bascand*

-*Andrew Bascand is managing director at Harbour Asset Management.
+*Andrew Bascand is managing director and portfolio manager at Harbour Asset Management.